Last Lap Tour: Background

 Green performing in Pittsburgh during his Beautiful Mind Tour, 2022.

 Green announced the tour dates on September 4, 2024, and revealed that the tour will be supported by Moneybagg Yo, Toosii, Lil Poppa, Dess Dior, and Eelmatic.
 The tour was confirmed to be in support of Green's sixth full-length studio album, Last Lap, released on October 11, 2024.
 Originally, the tour consisted of 36 dates and was scheduled to commence on October 19, 2024, and conclude on December 18, 2024, however, due to several production issues at the beginning of the tour, several dates were canceled or rescheduled; a second leg was announced for the troubles on November 5, 2024.
 The new schedule consisted of 19 dates from October 21 to December 21.
 On November 12, the second leg was announced, consisting of an additional 18 songs, with many being rescheduled shows that were previously canceled.

 Green's Inglewood performance for January 8, 2025, was canceled due to the January 2025 Southern California wildfires.
 Green shared on social media, "I Hope Everyone Stays Safe" with a prayer-hands emoji.

+On January 29, 2025, Green canceled the remaining 13 dates of the tour due to production issues.